 What are ENZ’s expectations of employees?

-Employers and employees need to work together to protect New Zealand and keep each other safe during all COVID-19 alert levels.
+Employers and employees need to work together to protect New Zealand and keep each other safe during COVID-19.

 This means that the obligations to contact workers on a regular basis and to act in good faith are more important than ever.